Robinson Crusoe (1997 film): Production

-The film was shot in New Guinea, in addition to taking place around that area.
+The film was shot in Papua New Guinea, in addition to taking place around that area.
 Ron Hardy and George T. Miller, who both co-directed Robinson Crusoe, were originally from Australia, which is one of the closest landmasses to New Guinea.
-The parts of the island where the film was shot were under the jurisdiction of Papua New Guinea rather than Indonesia.
 Daniel Defoe's original 1719 novel was set in the Caribbean, although the book itself was based on the real Alexander Selkirk, who was marooned on the Juan Fernández Islands, which are located in the South Pacific Ocean.
 New Guinea is within the South Pacific Ocean, but the Juan Fernández Islands are over 13,000 kilometers away from it, between Easter Island and Chile.
 Unlike New Guinea, the Juan Fernández Islands were also uninhabited prior to being discovered by Europeans.

 Miramax presold Japanese distribution rights to Shochiku along with Gary Fleder's Things to Do in Denver When You're Dead, Four Rooms, John Ehle's The Journey of August King and Joe Chappelle's Halloween: The Curse of Michael Myers in a bulk acquisition deal.